Sobsz/jumpy-game/README.md

 [^6]: colors and t-shirts are free, everything else is microtransactions
 [^7]: o kama jo lon [ni](https://gamebanana.com/mods/420491)

-honorable mention: [neverball](https://neverball.org/) which isn't a platformer but has similar vibes
+honorable mention: [neverball](https://neverball.org/) which isn't really a standard platformer but has similar vibes outside of that (and is also quite fun)

 ## todo